suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Task 2: Create an Azure AI hub

-You need an Azure AI hub in your Azure subscription to host projects.
-You can either create this resource while creating a project, or provision it ahead of time (which is what we'll do in this exercise).
+In this task, you will create an Azure AI hub, gaining hands-on experience in setting up a collaborative workspace for AI projects and configuring essential resources and connections.

 1. In the **Management** section, navigate to **All hubs** and click on **+ New hub**.
 Set the following configuration settings for the new hub, and then click **Next** to proceed.